 We are constantly purchasing land, or entering into arrangements to purchase land, for use in our homebuilding operations.
 The value of land suitable for residential development fluctuates depending on local and national market conditions and other factors that affect demand for new homes.
 When demand for homes fell during the 2007-2010 recession, we were required to take significant write-downs of the carrying value of our land inventory and we elected not to exercise many options to purchase land, which required us to forfeit deposits and write-off pre-acquisition costs.
 Although we have reduced our exposure to costs of that type, a certain amount of exposure is inherent in our homebuilding business.
-If market conditions were to deteriorate significantly in the future, we could again be required to make significant write-downs of the carrying value of our land inventory and incur costs relating to decisions not to exercise land purchase options.
+If market conditions were to deteriorate significantly in the future, we could again be required to make significant write-downs of the carrying value of our land inventory and purchase options.